Once your pet-friendly workplace program takes off to cheers and woofs, consider building on the program with more pet-focused benefits.

 - Complimentary pet treats or items such as water bowls with your organization’s logo.

 - For employees not taking advantage of your pet-friendly workplace program for one reason or another, consider company contributions to pet daycare programs or dog walking programs.
-These may help to alleviate the guilt associated with leaving pets alone all day.

 Want more tips?
 Check out the PETS WORK AT WORK™ Toolkit for info about how to start and maintain a successful pet-friendly workplace program.